 The amount your social security benefit that is reduced by WEP depends on two factors: How long you worked in the U.S. and the size of the Canadian pension that you earned.

 The longer that you worked in the U.S. and paid into social security, the less that WEP will negatively impact your benefit.
-For example, if you have worked in the U.S. for over 30 years, you would have no reduction in your U.S. social security benefit.
+If you have worked in the U.S. for over 30 years, you would have no reduction in your U.S. social security benefit.
 If you have less than 20 years of work experience in the U.S., your social security can be reduced by as much as 60%.
 This may seem extreme, but there is a limit to how much your benefit can be reduced.

 Why does WEP reduce social security benefits?

 Social security is a progressive system in which workers who have paid less into social security actually receive a higher, relative to earnings history, benefit compared to a higher income worker.
-Essentially, the social security system is set-up to give a little bonus to lower income workers and assumes that people who have paid less into social security have earned less over their life.
+Essentially, the social security system is set-up to give a little bonus to lower-income workers and assumes that people who have paid less into social security have earned less over their life.
 This assumption though isn’t necessarily correct if a person has earned a lot over his lifetime but has done so in different jurisdictions.
-Therefore, WEP was created to eliminate this extra social security benefit that is given to lower income workers.
+Therefore, WEP was created to eliminate this extra social security benefit that is given to lower-income workers.
 I’m not saying this is right, but social security is riddled with these odd adjustments.

 When does WEP impact your social security benefit?

-Your social security is not lowered by WEP until you actually turn on your CPP or other Canadian pension.
+Your social security is not lowered by WEP until you actually turn on your CPP or other Canadian pensions.
 So, if you turn on your U.S. social security at age 62 but delay turning on your CPP until later, you would receive your full age 62 benefit until you turn on CPP.
 This is where social security and CPP planning is very important.
 For example, does it make sense to turn on social security at age 62 and delay CPP and other Canadian pensions until later?
 This allows you to collect an unreduced social security benefit for up to 8 years, before getting the WEP reduction.
 Or, does it make sense to turn on CPP immediately at age 60?
 Your CPP benefit will be lower and therefore will have less impact on your social security benefit.
 And you thought just planning for U.S. social security was confusing!
 I wrote this article about social security strategies when you have a CPP.